rsilva4-zz/vending-machine/README.md

 grails run-app
 ```

+Note: Java 7, curl, unzip and git are pre-requisites
+Note 2: If you prefer and are familiar with, I can provide a Docker container with all this stuff ready, just let me know.

 The machine should be used via a REST interface.
-All prices are in pence.
+All numeric prices are in pence.
 The following list contains the available endpoints to execute the required actions

 ### `GET /product` - List products